Nyk0/chsc/README.md

 2         W nico        0:00:00 R=2,W=2:0:0,J=B,N=oarsub (Karma=0.000,quota_ok)
 ```

 The previous job is always running and the second is pending, waiting for resources to appear.
-Let's switch to another terminal to check Pods status :
+Let's switch to another terminal to check Pods status:

 ```bash
 root@admin:~# kubectl get pods